mohitpai/journey-optimizer.en/help/using/campaigns/experiment-report-calculations.md

 The confidence used by Adobe is an "anytime valid" confidence, which is obtained by inverting the confidence sequence for the average treatment effect.

-To be precise, we note that in a two sample *t* test for the difference in means between two variants, there is a 1:1 mapping between the *p*-value for this test, and the confidence interval for the difference in means.
+To be precise, in a two sample *t* test for the difference in means between two variants, there is a 1:1 mapping between the *p*-value for this test, and the confidence interval for the difference in means.
 By analogy, an anytime valid *p*-value can be obtained by inverting the (anytime valid) confidence sequence for the average treatment effect estimator:

 Here, *E* is an expectation.
-The estimator we use is an inverse propensity weighted (IPW) estimator.
+The estimator used is an inverse propensity weighted (IPW) estimator.
 Consider N = N<sub>0</sub> +N<sub>1</sub> units, the variant assignments for each unit `i` labeled by A<sub>i</sub>=0,1 if the unit is assigned to variant `ν`=0,1.
-If the users are assigned with fixed probability (propensity) π<sub>0</sub>, (1-π<sub>0</sub>), and their outcome metric is Y<sub>i</sub>, then the IPW estimator for the average treatment effect is
+If the users are assigned with fixed probability (propensity) π<sub>0</sub>, (1-π<sub>0</sub>), and their outcome metric is Y<sub>i</sub>, then the IPW estimator for the average treatment effect is:

 ![](assets/statistical_6.png){width="300" align="center"}